apacha/OMR-Datasets/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

-**Summary**: A collection of various other datasets, that combines 7 datasets into a large unified dataset of 90000 tiny music symbol images from 79 classes that can be used to train a universal music symbol classifier.
+**Summary**: A collection of various other datasets which combines 7 datasets into a large unified dataset of 90000 tiny music symbol images from 79 classes that can be used to train a universal music symbol classifier.
 74000 symbols are handwritten and 16000 are printed symbols.

 **Scientific Publication**: Alexander Pacha, Horst Eidenberger.
 Towards a Universal Music Symbol Classifier.
 Proceedings of the 12th IAPR International Workshop on Graphics Recognition, Kyoto, Japan, November 2017.
 [DOI: 10.1109/ICDAR.2017.265](http://dx.doi.org/10.1109/ICDAR.2017.265)